By improving your emotional intelligence, you can better control how you and those around you react to stressful situations.

 So, what exactly is it, do you have it and how do you get more of it?

-- Use all your senses to reduce your stress levels
+2. Use all your senses to reduce your stress levels

-- This includes:

-- Visual - for instance, by looking at an uplifting view, a piece of artwork or treasured photograph
+- Sight - for instance, by looking at an uplifting view, a piece of artwork or a treasured photograph

-- Sound - such as, listening to music or natural sounds from nature (birdsong or the sea)
+- Sounds - such as listening to music or natural sounds from nature (birdsong or the sea)

 - Smell - for example, using scented candles or strong citrus smells to reinvigorate you

 - Touch - like, a stress ball, stroking a pet, and so on

 - Taste - such as chewing gum, getting a coffee, eating crunchy snacks, and so on

 - Movement - for instance, using mindfulness meditation or exercise